 In addition to its current mineral resources, the La Manchuria Project is believed to be prospective for the discovery of new gold and silver mineralization.
-Brownfield exploration continued through mapping and rock chip sampling of a surface of approximately 2,000ha.
+Brownfield exploration continued through mapping and rock chip sampling of approximately 2,000 ha of the total project's property size.
 Veinlets and narrow breccia zones indicative of hydrothermal activity were found at the Magali zone.
 Anomalous gold values were reported from the Cecilia zone.
-As a result, a new drill program for La Manchuria, of 2,000m in 14 holes is planned to test geophysical anomalies and to test gold anomalies generated from surface rock chip sampling.
-An updated NI 43-101 report for this project was completed on 27 September 2019 by Micon International and is on file at www.sedar.com.
+As a result, a new drill program for La Manchuria, of 2,000 m in 14 holes is planned to test geophysical anomalies and to test gold anomalies generated from surface rock chip sampling.